It's three a.m. on a Saturday night,

 I feel her warm body, close next to mine,

-Caress her lithe figure, taste lips of wine.
+Caress her lithe body, taste lips of wine.

 Get your butt out of bed, get to the store,